CheeseyPatrick/simple-rplace-bot/README.md

    - **Argument 2:** the "call" to the server, e.g., `"putPixel"`
    - **Argument 3:** an object containing the data to send

-> For more information on `sendIpcMessage`, you can snoop around [rplace GitHub repository](https://github.com/rplacelive/).
+> For more information on `sendIpcMessage`, you can snoop around [rplace GitHub repository](https://github.com/rplacelive/) (this might help too: [rplace protocol docs](https://github.com/rplacelive/game/blob/main/PROTOCOL.md#websocket-protocol)).

 All exposed variables are stored in `window.rplacebot`.